Glenn Shorrock: The Twilights

 In 1964 Shorrock, with McCartney as co-lead vocalist, formed the Twilights by merging with the Hurricanes' Frank Barnard on drums, Peter Brideoake on guitar, Terry Britten on guitar and John Bywaters on bass guitar.
 Their debut single, "I'll Be Where You Are", co-written by Shorrock and Britten, was released in June 1965.
 The band had eight consecutive hit singles, including covers of the Velvelettes' "Needle in a Haystack" and the Hollies' "What's Wrong with the Way I Live" (recorded at Abbey Road Studios in London).
 With two lead singers, two guitarists and five vocalists, the Twilights performed note-perfect covers of pop-rock songs and were famed for their live prowess.
 They relocated to Melbourne late in 1965 and were popular with teenage audiences and respected by fellow musicians.
 In July 1966, they won Hoadley's Battle of the Sounds with the prize including a trip to London.
-In 1967, shortly after returning from London, the group regularly performed the entire Sgt Pepper's album live in sequence, weeks before it was released in Australia.
+In 1967, shortly after returning from London, the group regularly performed the entire Sgt.
+Pepper's Lonely Hearts Club Band album live in sequence, weeks before it was released in Australia.
 The Twilights disbanded in January 1969 and Shorrock became band manager for Brisbane pop group the Avengers.